Realistic galaxy image simulation via score-based generative models: Denoising diffusion probabilistic models

-DDPMs define a diffusion process that projects a complex image domain space onto a simple domain space.
+Denoising Diffusion Probabilistic Models (DDPMs) define a diffusion process that projects a complex image domain space onto a simple domain space.
 In the original formulation, this diffusion process is fixed to a predefined Markov chain that adds a small amount of Gaussian noise with each step.
 Figure~\ref{fig_ddpm} illustrates that this `simple domain space' can be noise sampled from a Gaussian distribution: $\mathbf{x}_T \sim \mathcal{N}(\mathbf{0},\mathds{1})$.